berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 * A /20 public subnet in each AZ, allocating a public IP by default
 * Attached IGW with a "main" route table sending all IPv4 traffic to the IGW using 0.0.0.0/0 route
 * A default DHCP option set attached
+* DHCP, allows any instances in a VPC to point to the specified domain and DNS servers to resolve their domain names
+* A VPC can only have one DHCP option set,
 * SG: Default - all from itself, all outbound
 * NACL: Default - allow all inbound and outbound
+* SG, DHCP, Public Subnet, An attached IGW, NACL are entitites which are included when a default VPC is created.
+Firewall is not automatically created when a default VPC is launched.

 **Custom VPC**